Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Introduction

 \section{Introduction}

-Machine Learning (ML) has opened up new horizons in magnetic resonance imaging (MRI) reconstruction.
-ML-based algorithms have long outperformed traditional approaches, performing reliably even under challenging conditions such as excessive noise or high level of undersampling.
-However, little is known about the underlying mechanisms that drive these algorithms.
-They have a black-box nature \cite{chatterjee_unboxing_2023}, which makes them difficult to interpret, especially for large models with an extended number of parameters.
+Magnetic resonance imaging (MRI) reconstruction has undergone significant transformation with the introduction of machine learning (ML) algorithms.
+Modern ML-based methods consistently outperform classical approaches \cite{safari_advancing_2025}, achieving robust performance even under challenging conditions including high noise level and aggressive undersampling.
+Despite these advances, ML models still exhibit a black-box nature \cite{chatterjee_unboxing_2023}, which makes them difficult to interpret, especially for large models with an extended number of parameters.
+This uncertainty creates substantial barriers to clinical translation when interacting with regulatory bodies and undermines acceptance among medical professionals \cite{dinsdale_challenges_2022}.

-The medical imaging community is also confronted with novel types of artifacts that are unique to ML reconstructions.
-Oversmoothing, blurring, and in severe cases hallucinations \cite{bhadra_hallucinations_2021} raise concerns about the lack of explicability, which undermines the acceptance of medical personal in such methods.
-Interpretability is a key element for state-of-the-art methods for a possible future clinical transition.

-A critical component of developing robust ML algorithms is the quantification of image reconstruction quality.
-Inherited from classical image processing, ML reconstruction performance is monitored based on predefined metrics \cite{wang_image_2004} \cite{tivnan_hallucination_2024} compared to gold standard images.
-This limits real-time network supervision on prospectively accelerated scans where a fully sampled reference is not available, making the approach unsuitable for the daily clinical routine.

-Furthermore, quality metrics are not always in line with the overall impression reflected by the expert rating and the radiologist's feedback \cite{mason_comparison_2020}.
-Such discrepancies create interpretability gaps in ML methods, calling for a deeper understanding that unlocks their black box nature.
-Excellent metric values, especially structural similarity index (SSIM) that promotes smoothness, may contradict the radiologists’ interpretation, which is strongly influenced by the typical characteristics of established parallel imaging (PI) reconstruction algorithms such as SENSE \cite{pruessmann_sense_1999}, GRAPPA \cite{griswold_generalized_2002}, or Compressed Sensing \cite{lustig_sparse_2007} \cite{lustig_compressed_2008}, LORAKS \cite{haldar_low-rank_2014}, P-LORAKS \cite{haldar_p-loraks_2016}, and SPIRiT \cite{lustig_spirit_2010}.
-An indication of reaching the noise limit in classical linear methods is the excessive noise amplification at high acceleration factors, which renders the final image unrecognizable.
-Counterintuitively, ML models rather exhibit excessive smoothing and blurring when not enough input data is available, which may mislead the untrained eye.

-\citet{akcakaya_scan-specific_2019} introduced a scan-specific k-space interpolation network, termed RAKI \cite{akcakaya_scan-specific_2019}.
-RAKI is a shallow convolutional neural network (CNN) with relatively few parameters, which makes it an ideal candidate for investigating general CNN functionality.
-RAKI and its variations, such as residual RAKI \cite{zhang_residual_2022} and iterative RAKI \cite{dawood_iterative_2023}, manifest superior noise resilience compared to linear methods, such as GRAPPA.
-Just like GRAPPA, RAKI works effectively for unseen anatomy and sequences as it does not rely on extensive databases for training, such as the fastMRI \cite{knoll_fastmri_2020} dataset.
-In contrast to variational networks (VN) \cite{hammernik_learning_2018}, RAKI only optimizes for the k-space data consistency.
-In highly accelerated setups, however, VNs may outperform k-space interpolation networks.
-This is attributed to the model-based approach of unrolled networks, which is inherited from classical image enhancement procedures where learning filters is part of the reconstruction pipeline.